danchev/feast-dev-feast-credit-score-local-tutorial/README.md

 1. terminate the previous running `app.py` if it is still running.
 2. start the Feast feature transformation server:
     `python app_with_transformation_server.py`
-3. start the Go feature server, assume you have built the Go binary and named it as 'feast':
+3. start the Go feature server, assume you have built the Go binary and named it as 'feast_go':
-    `./feast -chdir ./feature_repo`
+    `./feast_go -chdir ./feature_repo -port 8080`
 4. test the URI "http://localhost:8080/health".
 We suppose to see 'Healthy' word be displayed.
 5. test the following post for testing get-online-features.
 Make sure the `feast materialize` command have executed.
 ```